 But it is well worth the effort.
 I have implemented STEM programming in Child Center after-school programs for two years, and I have seen firsthand how such programming enables participants to use technical skills, think outside the box, and apply what they learned to new situations.
 Students who get the opportunity to be a part of our STEM activities really do say to me, “I never imaged that science or learning can actually be fun.”

-So as NYC kids are busy organizing their desks and sharpening their pencils this week, let’s get ready to sharpen their minds with the kind of learning that will truly prepare them for unimagined new careers and bring closer the day when the Googles, Facebooks, and Twitters of tomorrow employ enough underrepresented minority groups to fill not just a single Airbus A380 plane, but an entire fleet and then some.
+So as NYC kids are busy organizing their desks and sharpening their pencils this week, let’s get ready to sharpen their minds with the kind of learning that will truly prepare them for unimagined new careers and bring closer the day when the Googles, Facebooks, and Twitters of tomorrow employ enough underrepresented groups to fill not just a single Airbus A380 plane, but an entire fleet and then some.

 COMPASS Program Supervisor